majesticrock/PhdUtility/iEoM/README.md

 ## Example

-A worked BCS example is available in `tests/ieom_bcs.cpp`.
+An example is available in `tests/ieom_bcs.cpp`.

 The accompanying Python script `tests/bcs_spectral.py` evaluates spectral functions from the computed continued-fraction data.

 ## More Information

-For full mathematical background, API details, class templates, preprocessor flags, and the complete BCS walkthrough, see `user_guide`.
+For full mathematical background, API details, class templates, preprocessor flags, and the complete BCS walkthrough, see `iEoM_User_Guide.pdf`.